 - Software Private Equity Firms

 - What Does a Private Equity Analyst Do?

 - What Does a Private Equity Associate Do?

 What is Private Equity?

-Private Equity is important in the world of finance and has been for some time.
-In fact, the first Private Equity firm was founded in the early 1900s.
-However, it wasn’t until the late 1970s/early 1980s that Private Equity really started to take off.
+Private Equity is important in the world of finance and has been for quite some time now.
+The first Private Equity firm was founded in the early 1900s.
+However, it wasn’t until the late 1970s/early 1980s that Private Equity started to take off.

 One of the reasons for this is that Private Equity firms started using a new investment strategy: leveraged buyouts.
 With this strategy, they would borrow money to buy a company, and then they would try to improve the company’s performance so that they could sell it later at a profit.
 This strategy proved to be very successful, and Private Equity firms started to make a lot of money.